FirebaseExtended/experimental-extensions/firestore-text-to-speech/README.md

 This extension will operate with the following project IAM roles:

 * datastore.user (Reason: Allows the extension to write translated strings to Cloud Firestore.)

+* storage.objectAdmin (Reason: Allows the extension to write translated strings to Cloud Storage.)